niceume/learn_sas/BIOS_LAB2_SAS_PROC(MEANS_UNIVARIATE_SGPLOT).md

   + The CATEGORY option cannot be used as VBOX statement.
   + X2AXIS, Y2AXIS, LEGENDLABEL= options can be used.
 * XAXIS, YAXIS can be used.
-* TITLE statement can be used.
+* TITLE, REFLINE statement can be used.